robbosch/xertedocs/README.rst

-$project
+Xerte online Toolkits
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+Xerte online Toolkits will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: